sourcegraph/about/content/blogposts/2023/all-you-need-is-cody.md

 #### Settle only for the Best

 Tip: Don't screw around with non-Embeddings Cody.
 Or in fact, _any_ coding assistant without embeddings.
 It ain't worth it.
-It leads to a totally suboptimal user experience, and you just… just don't fuck around with it.
+It leads to a totally suboptimal user experience, and you just… just don't screw around with it.
 Seriously.
 If your Cody says `NOT INDEXED` then you need to stop and go get embeddings for your repos.

 The difference is that without embeddings, it all sort of looks the same, except your new smart Cody workers all just took shrooms, and they are going to hallucinate wildly with incredibly convincing made-up shit about your code.
 It is at first glance absolutely indistinguishable from your real code, but it can be as high as 30-40% bullshit.